 Obstetrics and Research in the Diseases of Breeding Cattle.
-The laboratory work in obstetrics consists in part of obstetric exercises, taught conjointly with surgical exercises as a part of Course 30 (see page 18).
-Clinical instruction in obstetrics is given in Courses 34, Surgical Clinics (page 19), and 53, Ambulatory Clinic (page 23).
+The laboratory work in obstetrics consists in part of obstetric exercises, taught conjointly with surgical exercises as a part of Course 31 (see page 19).
+Clinical instruction in obstetrics is given in Courses 34, Surgical Clinics (page 19), and 53, Ambulatory Clinic (page 22).

-36. Obstetrics.
-Three lectures or recitations per week in the second term of the fourth year.
-M T W, 10.
+36. Obstetrics and the Diseases of Breeding Animals.
+Four lectures or recitations per week in the second term of the third year.
+M T W Th, 10.
 Professor WILLIAMS.
-Prerequisite course 30.
+Prerequisite: Course 30.